exusiaiwei/academic-page/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am a Master's student at Saarland University, Germany.
+My research interests include Quantitative Linguistics, Computational Linguistics, and Psycholinguistics (Eye-tracking).
+I am particularly interested in the application of computational methods to study the current state and mechanisms of language, from both a social and biological perspective.
     design:
       columns: '1'
   - block: collection